Transgressions and Chern characters in coarse homotopy theory: Functors and natural transformations

 representing the adjoint of $\beta''$ in \eqref{fqewjhbhjf788f714fjhrqf}.
 For $X$ in $G\BC$ the functor $\psi_{X}$ sends $(C,\rho,\nu)$ in $\bV^{G}_{\bC}(X)$ to $(C,\nu)$ in $\bV_{\bC}(X)$, and $A:(C,\rho,\nu)\to (C',\rho',\nu')$ in $ \bV^{G}_{\bC}(X)$ to $A:(C,\nu)\to (C',\nu')$ in $\bV^{\{e\}}_{\bC}(X)$.
 The cocycle $\kappa_{X}=(\kappa_{X,g})_{g\in G}$ of natural transformations $\kappa_{X,g}:\psi_{X}\to g\circ \psi_{X}$ has the components $\kappa_{X,g,(C,\rho,\nu)}:= \rho_{g}:(C,\nu) \to g(C,\nu)=(gC,g_{*}g\nu)$.
 The equation $ g_{*} g\nu \circ \rho_{g}= \rho_{g} \circ \nu$ expresses the fact that $\kappa_{X,g,(C,\rho,\nu)}$ is $\diag(X)$-controlled.
 The equality $\rho_{g}\circ A=gA\circ \rho_{g}$ expresses naturality of $\kappa_{X,g}$.
 Finally, the family $(\psi_{X},\kappa_{X})_{X\in G\BC}$ is the desired natural transformation \eqref{vasfcaasdcasdadscq}.

 The natural transformation \eqref{fwqedwedqewdq} induces a natural transformation

 in $\Fun(BG,\Ccat_{2,1})$.
 For $X$ in $G\BC$ we consider the diagram

-in $ \Mod(KU)$, where $\pr:X\otimes G_{can,max}\to X$ is the projection.
-The horizontal compositions reflect the definitions of the transgression maps $ T^{G,\an}$ and $(T^{\{e\},\an})^{hG}$.
+in $ \Mod(KU)$.
+The map $\hat \mu$ is induced by the same functor \eqref{werfwerfwerfwrbgwg} as $\mu^{G}$.
+The upper and lower horizontal compositions reflect the definitions of the transgression maps $ T^{G,\an}$ and $(T^{\{e\},\an})^{hG}$.
 The upper two and the lower left squares commute obviously.
 One checks that the lower right square commutes since

 commutes in $\Fun(BG,\Ccat_{2,1})$.
 We get a commutative square of natural transformations between functors from $G\BC$ to $\Mod(KU)$, where the marked arrow is induced by the lower line of \eqref{gwerfewrfrewfwe}.
+The precise argument for naturality is again as in \cite[Sec.
+7]{bel-paschke}.
 We get the right square in \eqref{fqwefqwedqwedqwedqwed}.
 The left triangle follows from \cref{iguweorigwergwergw9}. \end{proof}

 \begin{rem} By specializing \eqref{zwetrwertwret} we obtain a factorization

 The dotted arrow can be considered as the best approximation of the analytic transgression by a natural transformation between equivariant coarse homology theories.
 In examples one can show that $T^{G,\an}$ is non-trivial which implies that $R(K^{G,\an}_{\bC,A}\partial_{h})$ is not the zero functor. \hB \end{rem}